kcrary/istari/docs/lib-bar.md

 (*Partial objects in constructive type theory*, 1987), but weaker, because we cannot implement the termination predicate.

-Pause is just the identity, but we insert it to break up redices so that we don't accidentally get runaway reduction:
+Pause is just the identity, but we insert it in various places to break up redices so that accidental ill-typed terms don't result in runaway reduction:

     pause : intersect (i : level) (a : U i) . a -> a
           = fn v0 . v0